 Mental illness is one of the biggest factors in whether someone will develop a substance use disorder.
-Studies show that about half of people with a substance use disorder have a co-occurring mental health issue and some estimates are even higher. [https://www.drugabuse.gov/publications/research-reports/common-comorbidities-substance-use-disorders/part-1-connection-between-substance-use-disorders-mental-illness] The connections between mental illness and substance use are complex.
-Often, the mental health issue comes first and the substance use issue begins as self-medication.
+Studies show that about half of people with a substance use disorder have a co-occurring mental health issue, and some estimates are even higher.
+The connections between mental illness and substance use are complex.
+Often, the mental health issue comes first, and the substance use issue begins as self-medication.
 However, substance use can also cause mental health issues or make existing mental health issues worse.
 In some cases, both substance use issues and mental health issues may step from a common cause.
-What’s crucial is that anyone seeking help for a substance use issue also be screened for a co-occurring mental health issue.
+It’s crucial that anyone seeking help for substance abuse is also screened for a co-occurring mental health issue.
 If there is a co-occurring issue, it must be treated concurrently for addiction recovery to be successful.
 That means finding a treatment program with the facilities and staff to address a dual diagnosis.
-The following are some of the most common conditions to occur along with addiction.

-Major depression is one of the most common mental health issues in the US and it’s the leading cause of disability worldwide.
-In the past year, more than seven percent of American adults and more than 13 percent of adolescents between the ages of 12 and 17 experienced an episode of major depression. [https://www.nimh.nih.gov/health/statistics/major-depression.shtml] Unfortunately, many people with depression don’t receive treatment or even a diagnosis.
+Major depression is one of the most common mental health issues in the US, and it’s the leading cause of disability worldwide.
+In the past year, more than seven percent of American adults and more than 13 percent of adolescents between 12 and 17 experienced an episode of major depression.
+Unfortunately, many people with depression don’t receive treatment or even a diagnosis.
 About 35 percent of adults and 60 percent of adolescents never receive treatment for their depression.

 Although bipolar disorder is considered a depressive disorder, it deserves special mention because it is such a huge risk factor for addiction.
 The same study that found elevated substance use among people with depression found that people with bipolar disorder had a 56 percent chance of developing a substance use disorder at some point in their lives.
 This may be because people with bipolar disorder have to deal with the emotional pain of depressive episodes and with the high-risk, volatile behavior of manic episodes.
 Bipolar disorder is often misdiagnosed and it may complicate addiction treatment.